Canon 6D Mark II vs 1D Mark III

 - More modern: Reflects 10 years and 4 months of technical progress since the 1D Mark III launch.

-Reasons to prefer the Canon EOS-1D Mark III:
+Arguments in favor of the Canon EOS-1D Mark III:

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.